 Bolded numbers are IP and PORT used by udpxy program.
-If you have udpxy installed on the satellite receiver than you should leave 127.0.0.1, but if you have udpxy installed on PC or router, you must change IP (IP should match IP of the router or PC).
-1234 is default udpxy port.
-If you are using different port, change this to something different of course. “/udp/220.127.116.11%3a5000″ is IP and port number of a IPTV channel.
-Every channel has different IP.
-Port is usually the same for all channels, but not always.
-It depends on your IPTV provider.
-EPG doesnt work on these channels because service reference is the same for all channels: “1:0:0:0:0:0:0:0:0:0:” Service reference can be changed though but this requires too much work!
+If you have udpxy installed on the satellite receiver than you should leave 127.0.0.1, but if you have udpxy installed on PC or router, you must change IP which should match to the IP of the router or PC).
+1234 is the default udpxy port.
+If you are using different port, change this to something different of course.

-If you want quickly convert iptv channels from .m3u file to E2 compatible file, please use this converter on my blog!
+If you want to quickly convert IPTV channels from .m3u file to E2 compatible file, please use this converter on my blog!

 1. Primary receiver with 8 satellites

 Now you can watch channels from other 4 satellites on your secondary receiver!